moonalign/About-Me-Pony-town-Info-/README.md

 ⟡ - Pony Town - ⊹

 If you found me pony town hello!
 Please do not copy, steal, claim, screenshot or repost my skins on Pinterest!
 THIS ALSO APPLIES TO GIFTS SKINS THAT I MADE FOR MY FRIENDS.
-Inspo is fine just asked first if you are coping me You will be BLOCKED right away for good by me!
+Inspo is fine just asked first if you are coping me You will be BLOCKED right away